“Nou tout se pitit m’ yo, mwen renmen ou yo, lapriyè pou ou chak jou!”

 “I was in awe when I got to meet a few family members of some of our children.
 They dropped to their knees and told me that without HHA these children would be dead.
 They told me that they had prayed for an angel for years to take care of these dying kids and that we MUST continue to let God lead us so that many more children will be saved!
 It brought me to tears, and I will never forget that moment as long as I live.”

 Bill’s love for the country of Haiti began on his first trip in January of 2005.
 He was asked to join a friend on an “orphanage building project”.
 Bill loves to travel and has a heart to help those in need.
 He agreed to go, and has been to Haiti dozens of times since.
 He and his wife Debbie were working on a building based mission project when they stumbled upon 35 impoverished children in July of 2008.
 They were starving, malnourished, filthy and dying.
 He knew that God was calling, and in a few short months Bill and Debbie founded Helping Haitian Angels.
-Bill oversees the current foundation planning and building development process for the 2012 expansion project.
+Bill oversees the current foundation planning and building development process for the 2017, phase three expansion project.

-For 26 years, Bill has served as President for Harvey Insurance Agency in Northern Virginia.
+Since 1985, Bill has served as President for Harvey Insurance Agency in Northern Virginia.

 “I have some great friends in Haiti.
 Nothing meant more to me, then when a good friend of mine, Fuis, asked me to be the best man in his wedding.
 That reconfirmed my commitment in serving as a business leader and mentor to these hard-working men.”